-303 SPORTING DELEGATE:
+303 SPORTING DELEGATE

 MSA / NRC may appoint a Sporting delegate who will facilitate consistency of decisions by all Clerks of Course.
 On all subjective decisions especially as far as applying of penalties, the Clerk of the Course must obtain the agreement of the Sporting Delegate, before making a final decision (if one has been appointed).

-Any obvious anomaly caused by this regulation will be ruled on by the Clerk of the Course in consultation with the Sporting Delegate (if one has been appointed) and the MSA / NRC Steward(s), and will be supplied by the organiser's.
+Any obvious anomaly caused by this regulation will be ruled on by the Clerk of the Course in consultation with the Sporting Delegate (if one has been appointed) and the MSA / NRC Steward(s) and will be supplied by the organiser.

-304 SAFETY DELEGATE:
+304 SAFETY DELEGATE

 The organiser of an event may appoint a safety delegate, who is specifically responsible for monitoring the safety of the Competitors, Officials, Media and public on the rally and any other Safety matters of the event.
 The Safety Delegate / Officer and the Chief Medical Officer will work closely with the Clerk of the Course.
+The appointed Safety Delegate will be responsible for compiling a comprehensive safety plan stating Emergency Evacuation Procedures, Medical Plan, Resources that will be required and their locations on the event.
+A Safety Plan Roadbook containing additional safety information shall form part of the safety plan.

-305 CLERK OF THE COURSE:
+305 CLERK OF THE COURSE

-- i) The Clerk of the Course is charged with the application of the regulations and their provisions during the running of the rally (Refer GCR 156 157). - ii) Any protests against the decisions will be sent to Stewards for deliberation and decision. - iii) Is responsible for the safe running of the event, for taking all necessary decisions and measures and for the deployment of competent staff to assist him in drawing up and implementing the safety plan.
+- i) The Clerk of the Course is charged with the application of the regulations and their provisions during the running of the rally (Refer to GCR 156 157). - ii) Any protests against the decisions will be sent to Stewards for deliberation and decision. - iii) Is responsible for the safe running of the event, for taking all necessary decisions and measures and for the deployment of competent staff to assist him in drawing up and implementing the safety plan.
 If the case arises, he is responsible for applying the safety plan as practically as possible.
 He is responsible for informing the Stewards of the Meeting of all urgent matters and, in co-operation with the Chief Medical Officer and Chief Safety Officer, for having all relevant information regarding emergency matters go public only through the Press Office. - iv) Is responsible for the appointment of the Start and Stop marshals for each stage.
 He is responsible to prepare the plan showing the meeting points and locations of ambulances, fire and rescue teams, radio point marshals and safety marshals.
 Before the start of the event, the Clerk of the Course makes sure that all personnel have a copy of the safety plan, that all personnel are properly trained, and that all responsibilities assigned to them are clear.
 Through the Chief Marshal and Post Chiefs, checks the correct position of all safety vehicles and staff on the day of the event. - v) At the end of the rally, the Clerk of the Course must draw up the closing report, as per the prescribed MSA template.

-306 SUBMISSION OF MINUTES AND REPORTS:
+306 SUBMISSION OF MINUTES AND REPORTS